dev-collab-org/on-chain-file-interface/prototypes/nonagon-cup/README.md

 Blockchain Explorer: [Nonagon Cup Etherscan](https://etherscan.io/address/0xa3a73cd8adf2a75c44185d1588d7d2d9f3f07544#code)

 The Nonagon Cup contract is the original motivation for this standardization effort.
-It includes the HasFile interface defined for the [Nonagon Cup contract](https://github.com/ivyroot/nonagon-cup).
+It includes the [HasFile interface](https://github.com/ivyroot/nonagon-cup/blob/main/contracts/ivyroot/HasFile.sol).
 This interface allows for a single file per token generated in varying size chunks.

 Some limitations of Nonagon Cup's HasFile to consider: